 DSO member since 2001

-Shanda Lowery-Sachs was born in Porterville, CA--a small agricultural area in the central part of the state.
+Shanda Lowery-Sachs was born in Porterville, CA—a small agricultural area in the central part of the state.
 At age 4, she picked up two hobbies that have remained important throughout her life: tennis and music.
-Her father, a math teacher and tennis enthusiast, taught her how to swing a racquet, while her mother, a cellist from a musical family, started her on violin and piano.
+Her father was a math teacher and tennis enthusiast and taught her to swing a racquet, while her mother was a cellist from a musical family who started her on violin and piano.